Learn about Mitsuke-Tenjin

 It is a way of life and a way of thinking that has been an integral part of Japanese culture since ancient times.

-This shrine enshrines the Kami(deities) of safe delivery and study.
+This shrine enshrines Yanahime-no-Mikoto is the Kami(deity) of safe delivery.

-Mitsuke Tenjin is a famous Shinto shrine in Shizuoka Prefecture, Japan.
-It’s well known for Hadaka-Matsuri(festival) and the folklore of a heartful dog.
+Mitsuke-Tenjin is a famous Shinto shrine in Shizuoka Prefecture, Japan.
+It’s well known for Hadaka-Matsuri(festival) and the folklore of a holy dog named Shippei-Taro.

 Learn about Shippei-Taro